gostopa1/Timeline/README.md

 - [ ] Write dates in European format in the popup?
 - [ ] Adjust width to screen size
 - [ ] Change CSV delimiter to allow also use of commas
+- [ ] Clicking on a category title contracts and expands the category
 - [x] Change font to monospace
 - [x] Allow today as an option on end date and stretch line till the end of the timeline
-- [] Make popup appear lower or maybe under the line?
+- [x] Make popup appear lower or maybe under the line?
+Now showing more in the center
+- [x] Adjust popup background color to properly show dark blue links